LinkTheCoder/LinkTheCoder/README.md

 - 🗄️ Hosting on Github, Vercel & Azure.

-- 🛡️ Trying to learn about cybersecurity.
+- 🛡️ Trying to learn about Cybersecurity.